hacker1024/Asus-Z87-C-Hackintosh/README.md

 Feel free to configure rEFInd to your liking.
 If you use rEFInd, make sure to initialize this repository's submodules (or clone it recursively).

+### Hardware quirks

+- The Atheros AR9227 PCI Wi-Fi card can cause extreme instability in multi-core systems!
+  I think this may be related to the inclusion or exclusion of a PCI-to-PCI bridge.

+  If your system freezes to the point where even the reset button doesn't work, this card is the likely culprit.
+  Remove the kext, or disconnect the card entirely as this issue also effects Windows (though Linux seems to be fine).

+  This card also has a unique PCI device ID; the included High Sierra Atheros plugin is modified to use it.